Configuring a Drupal Website

 For example, site builders split the content architecture into content types; add fields to support the design; set up blocks, design views, or lists of content; enable permissions; set up menus and navigation; customize toolbars; and handle complex configuration related to content workflow.
 Site building is a highly iterative process, focused on analyzing the design and sitemap and teasing out the administration/CMS components needed.
 There is generally no specification provided -- the system is the spec, and adjustments are made throughout the build process as content flows in and the front-end development is completed.

-New Drupal sites start with the installation of the “core” Drupal 7 code.
+New Drupal sites start with the installation of the “core” Drupal 8 code.
 This is the base set of modules that make up the heart of Drupal.
 Drupal core is maintained by a small group, but there are hundreds of thousands of developers who contribute work to the project, often in the form of modules that extend Drupal’s functionality.
-Because Drupal core modules are the solidest, we try to keep the community-contributed modules to a minimum.
+Because Drupal core modules are the most solid, we try to keep the community-contributed modules to a minimum.
 However, the right community modules can enhance and speed the development process, and we are experienced in identifying the most stable, useful ones.
 Site builders identify and plan the correct set of modules for your site.